Solv-eze: Automated Placement of Explicit Water Molecules Using 3D-RISM: Validation method

-The oxygen atoms placed with Solv-eze were compared with those identified as bridging water molecules in the crystallographic structure.
-The ones with the smallest distance were identified as the bridging water molecules predicted by Solv-eze.
-This metric was defined to take into account only crystallographic bridging water molecules, since Solv-eze predicts additional bridging waters that are not present in the crystallographic structure.
+The oxygen atoms placed with Solv-eze were compared with those identified as bridging and buried water molecules in the crystallographic structure.
+The distances between all crystallographic and predicted waters were computed and each crystal water was uniquely paired with a predicted water such that the sum of the separation distances was minimized using a modified Jonker-Volgenant algorithm\cite{crouseImplementing2DRectangular2016,virtanen2020scipy}.
+This metric was defined to take into account only crystallographic water molecules, since Solv-eze predicts additional bridging waters that are not the focus of the present study, {\it e.g.} protein-protein bridging waters.
+This process was repeated after energy minimization.